ngjsjordan/tp/docs/DeveloperGuide.md

       1. Navigate to the `data` folder in the same directory as the jar file.
       2. Delete the `ClientSquare.json` file if it exists.
       3. Launch the application by double-clicking the jar file.<br>
-      Expected: The application starts successfully with sample data (6 persons and 6 appointments).
+      Expected: The application starts successfully with sample data (6 clients and 6 appointments).
 A new `ClientSquare.json` file is created in the `data` folder.

    1. Test case: Corrupted data file (invalid JSON format)
       1. Navigate to the `data` folder.
       2. Open `ClientSquare.json` with a text editor.
       3. Delete a random character or add invalid text (e.g., remove a closing brace `}` or add random text like `corrupted data`).
       4. Save the file and launch the application.<br>
-      Expected: The application starts with an empty address book (no persons or appointments).
+      Expected: The application starts with an empty address book (no clients or appointments).
 The application log will show a warning about the corrupted data file.
-The corrupted file remains unchanged at startup, but will be overwritten with an empty address book when you perform any action (e.g., list or add a person).
+The corrupted file remains unchanged at startup, but will be overwritten with an empty address book when you perform any action (e.g., list or add a client).

    1. Test case: Data file with missing required fields
       1. Navigate to the `data` folder.
       2. Open `ClientSquare.json` with a text editor.
-      3. Find a person entry and remove a required field (e.g., delete the `"name"` field and its value from a person object).
+      3. Find a client entry and remove a required field (e.g., delete the `"name"` field and its value from a person object).
       4. Save the file and launch the application.<br>
       Expected: The application starts with an empty address book.
 The application log will show an error indicating which field is missing (e.g., "Illegal values found in data\ClientSquare.json: Person's Name field is missing!").

 1. Saving data automatically

-   1. Test case: Data is saved after adding a person
+   1. Test case: Data is saved after adding a client
       1. Launch the application with existing data.
-      2. Add a new person using the command: `add n/Test Person p/91234567 e/test@example.com r/buyer a/123 Test St pt/hdb_3`
+      2. Add a new client using the command: `add n/Test Person p/91234567 e/test@example.com r/buyer a/123 Test St pt/hdb_3`
       3. Close the application.
       4. Navigate to the `data` folder and open `ClientSquare.json` with a text editor.<br>
-      Expected: The JSON file contains the newly added person with all their details.
+      Expected: The JSON file contains the newly added client with all their details.

    1. Test case: Data is saved after adding an appointment
       1. Launch the application with existing data.